YetOpen/certbot-zimbra/README.md

 Run
 `./certbot_zimbra.sh -n -c`

 This will do all pre-run checks, patch zimbra's nginx, run certbot to obtain the certificate, test it, deploy it and restart zimbra.
-Passing -c means the script will prompt you for confirmation before restarting zimbra's nginx, running certbot/letsencrypt, deploying the certificate and restarting zimbra.
+Passing `-c|--prompt-confirm` means the script will prompt you for confirmation before restarting zimbra's nginx, running certbot/letsencrypt, deploying the certificate and restarting zimbra.

 Certbot will also ask you some information about the certificate interactively, including an e-mail to use for expiry notifications.
 Please use a valid e-mail for this as should the automatic renewal fail for any reason, this is the way you'll get notified.

 The domain of the certificate is obtained automatically using `zmhostname`.
 If you want to request a specific hostname use the `-H/--hostname` option.
 This domain will be the DN of the certificate.

 The certificate can be requested with additional hostnames/SANs.
-By default the script fetches the `zimbraPublicServiceHostname` and all `zimbraVirtualHostname` attributes from all domains and if present, adds those to the certificate SANs to be requested.
+By default the script fetches `zimbraPublicServiceHostname` and `zimbraVirtualHostname` attributes from all domains and if present, adds those to the certificate SANs to be requested.
 If you want to disable this behavior use the `-u/--no-public-hostname-detection` option.

 **Note:** Let's Encrypt has a limit of a maximum of 100 domains per certificate at the time of this writing: [Rate Limits](https://letsencrypt.org/docs/rate-limits/)